A novelty yarn example

 Today I have a yarn review for you readers.
 When I went to the Marly Bird Designer Dinner I received a skein of Mango Moon Chakra in my swag bag.
-I was intrigued by this variegated yarn with two different kinds of beads tied into it.
+I was intrigued by this novelty yarn example that is variegated with two different kinds of beads tied into it.
 One skein is 75 yds/69 m of yarn, hand spun in Indonesia.
 The tag says “Provides Safe Shelter, Health Care, & Education to Families in Nepal & Indonesia.”
 Mango Moon’s website further explains that the spinners of this yarn use their earnings to provide these benefits to their families.
 This is especially wonderful right now, given the recent devastating earthquake in Nepal.
 I love that you can do good and buy yarn at the same time!
 The fiber content is 30% recycled viscose, 66% cotton, 3% spandex, 1% beads/stones.
 The colorway is 9212 White.

 I started by making a crochet swatch.
 I first tried it with an I/9/5.5 mm hook.
 The yarn doesn’t seem to be quite worsted weight to me, just looking at it, so I thought this was a good choice.
 However, this hook didn’t seem to make the yarn happy.
 It was compact and stiff when I crocheted with that hook.
 I ripped it out and began again with a K/10.5/6.5 mm hook.
 This was better, but still made a pretty firm fabric.
 I think that this hook would work for some projects, but a larger hook would have provided better drape, so you could easily go up to an L or M with this yarn.